rticommunity/rticonnextdds-examples/examples/connext_dds/batching/c++11/README.md

 The applications accept up to three arguments:

 1. The `<domain_id>`.
 Both applications must use the same domain id in order to communicate.
 The default is 0.

 2. If `<turbo_mode>` will be used or not.
-A value '0' indicates turbo mode is not enable, so manual batching will be used.
-A value '1' indicates that *Turbo Mode* will be used.
-The default is 0.
+By default turbo mode is not enable, so manual batching will be used.
+To activate the *Turbo Mode*, use the `--turbo` option.

 3. How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
 A value of '0' instructs the application to run forever; this is the default.

 ## Customizing the Build